elephantscale/es-training-new/HuggingFace/slides/About-HF-Class.md

 ## Pre-requisites and Expectations

- * Basic coding knowledge is assumed
+ * Basic learning familiarity is assumed

- * Have a coding development environment
+ * Have a Python development environment

      - We will set this up in class

-     - Or on the cloud
+     - Or use yours

  * Curiosity!